LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 When you check your github repository, you will see the update.

 .. figure:: figures/checkfirstcommit.png
-   :alt: Github repository with commit message.
+   :alt: GitHub repository with commit message.

 .. admonition:: note

   For a more detailed explanation of Git, `use this link <https://education.launchcode.org/intro-to-professional-web-dev/appendices/git/workflows.html>`__.

-When you are ready to submit your assignment, copy the link to your repository on Github and paste it into the submission box in Canvas and hit *Submit*.
+When you are ready to submit your assignment, copy the link to your repository on GitHub and paste it into the submission box in Canvas and hit *Submit*.